-o This metric captures the proportion of international academic staff on campus.
+• This metric captures the proportion of international academic staff on campus.
 International staff are those whose nationality differs from the country where the institution is based.
 The metric is calculated as the total FTE number of international academic staff divided by the total FTE number of academic staff.
-This variable is normalised after calculation.
+This variable is normalised to account for the country population's size.